By day, he’s a husband, father, practicing clinical mental health therapist and an RN by trade. By night, he “suits up” for Justice.

 “I connected with a little boy (maybe 8-9 years old),” explains Adam, “whose father had been abusive towards him and his family.
 His dad had been incarcerated in prison for a large portion of his life.
 I remember being torn and heartbroken to hear the youngster tell his story of how he missed his dad.
 He confided that Superman has always been his favorite superhero and he probably knew more about his backstory, persona and superpowers than I did.”

 Adam happened to dress up as Superman that day for the event.
 He admired how this little boy shared his hurts with genuine ease and sincerity.
-“For the few moments we connected it was his smile that got to me and that’s a memory you don’t easily forget.
-This is why we suit up.”
+“For the few moments we connected it was his smile that got to me and that’s a memory you don’t easily forget.”

 APPLICATION: Please leave a comment for Adam below.
 Thank you.